Nick Madrigal Player Props: Cubs vs. Blue Jays

-The Chicago Cubs, including Nick Madrigal (.219 batting average in his past 10 games), battle starting pitcher Jose Berrios and the Toronto Blue Jays at Rogers Centre, Friday at 7:07 PM ET.
+On Sunday, Nick Madrigal (.250 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs play the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
+First pitch is at 1:37 PM ET.

-He had a hitless showing in his last game (0-for-0) against the Mets.
+In his previous game he had a hitless showing (0-for-0) against the Mets.

 Nick Madrigal Game Info & Props vs. the Blue Jays